-I vaguely remember reading his book which you may remember for its blinking led lights in its cover, which was fairly weird then for a book on architecture.
+I vaguely remember reading his book which you may remember from the early days of computer aided design – for its blinking led lights in the cover, which was fairly weird then for a book on architecture.
 It was a pleasure to hear him speak in the design conference in Nov.
-In such conferences there are often the established and known – their views are known and most often, they have nothing new to say; not that they said much earlier.
+In such conferences are often presided by the established.
+Their views are known and often, they have nothing new to say.

 Then you have the cutting edge folks – whose presentations sound like teenagers discussing sex, “I did that this and that, and then…..” listened intensively by an equality excitable audience ready to applaud the finale of resulting in orgasmic geometric forms.
 Generative design, has sadly become the means through which such geometric entertainment is now effortlessly created, leaving little room for restfulness or reflection, or any form of serious thinking for that matter.
 I wonder sometimes if the refusal to be easily aroused, is an “age thing”, being no longer a teenager and having to deal with them instead.